OZX SMS client

 When you send a text message, it relies on a hidden communication system within the mobile network.
 Here's a breakdown of two key protocols involved:

-• SS7: Imagine a special language used by phones and network components to talk to each other.
-This protocol, called SS7, coordinates various tasks behind the scenes, including routing SMS messages between the SMSC (Short Message Service Center), the HLR (Home Location Register), and mobile phones.
+- SS7: Imagine a special language used by phones and network components to talk to each other.
+This protocol, called SS7, coordinates various tasks behind the scenes, including routing SMS messages between the SMSC (Short Message Service Centre), the HLR (Home Location Register), and mobile phones.
 Traditionally, SS7 uses dedicated E1 ISDN lines for communication.
 However, a newer version called SIGTRAN transmits data over the internet.